madskjeldgaard/raspberry-pi-pico-usbmidi-platformio-template/README.md

   - TINYUSB for USB Midi
 - C++17, allowing a lot of modern C++ tricks.
 - VSCode tasks are included making building easy in VSCode and in NeoVim (using the Overseer plugin)
+- A Github Action which runs every time you push code to test if your firmware still compiles.

 ## Dependencies